silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/05_UploadField.md

 ```

 The UploadField will auto-detect the relation based on its `name` property, and save
-it into the GalleyPages' `SingleImageID` field.
+it into the GalleryPage's `SingleImageID` field.
 Setting the `setAllowedMaxFileNumber`
 to 1 will make sure that only one image can ever be uploaded and linked to the relation.

 ### Multiple fileupload